Carol Moseley Braun: Positions on issues

 By July 2003, Moseley Braun had failed to release any detailed policy papers.
 Eric Slater of the Los Angeles Times wrote that, during the debates and forums, rather than focusing on policy, Moseley Braun largely partook in jockeying against candidates such as Sharpton and Howard Dean to appear like the candidate who stood in greatest contrast to incumbent Republican George W. Bush.
 Despite her lack of policy papers, Braun did voice her positions on a number of issues.

 Moseley Braun made her support for a single-payer healthcare system a signature issue of her candidacy.
 Her proposal was for such a system to be paid for by direct income tax.
 She also proposed merging Medicare and Medicaid into a unified health program.
 When she launched her exploratory campaign, she positioned herself in opposition to a potential war with the country of Iraq, which would ultimately materialize months later as the Iraq War.
 After that war began, she would criticize president George W. Bush for how he proceeding in going to war with what she considers disregard for the United Nations, and would criticize the United States Congress for "abdicating its constitutional role" in allowing Bush to go to war.
 She also raised concerns about the rising national budget deficit.
 She described herself as a "budget hawk peace dove", and called for the national budget to be balanced.
 She ran in general opposition to the measures implemented by the Bush administration in the aftermath of 9/11, arguing that their policies were exploiting Americans' fear after the attacks to put in place "an extreme agenda, dangerous and divisive" and to take away civil liberties.
-She was particularly critical of United States attorney general John Ashcroft's expansion law enforcement powers.
+She was particularly critical of United States attorney general John Ashcroft's expansion of law enforcement powers.
 She argued that the United States should combat terrorism by addressing underlying causes of it, such as by fostering "stability and opportunity" within failed states that might otherwise "provide fertile recruiting grounds for terrorists and extremists."
 She pledged to regain global goodwill for the United States and restore international cooperation that she argued had dissipated due to Bush's post-9/11 actions.